 What is the rarest shadowless card?

 Below are examples of some shadowless cards and what they go for.
-A PSA graded 10 card is the highest achievable grade, indicating practically-mint condition.
+A PSA grade-10 card is the highest achievable grade, indicating practically-mint condition.
 While ungraded cards may also be in near-mint condition, their market value tends to be lower due to the absence of official grading.

 Shadowless Charizard

-Fan favourite Charizard is the most lucrative Shadowless card.
+Fan favorite Charizard is the most lucrative shadowless card.
 In fact, our affection for Charizard runs so deep that these character cards consistently rank among the most popular throughout the many Pokémon card series.
 Check out our article exploring the best Charizard cards.

 Shadowless Blastoise

-As the third evolution of the original starter trio, it’s no surprise that Blastoise is also a fan favourite and a popular shadowless card choice.
+As the third evolution of the original starter trio, it’s no surprise that Blastoise is also a fan favorite and a popular shadowless card choice.

 Shadowless Mewtwo

-Mewtwo is a personal favourite, and I’m sure it’s many other people’s favourite too.
+Mewtwo is a personal favorite, and I’m sure it’s many other people’s favorite too.
 After all, Mewtwo is the legendary Pokémon.
 No wonder it’s a popular shadowless choice.